ajgroh/ML-Group-33/index.md

 It seems like we are experiencing overfitting a bit due to the variance in accuracy when running our model on different versions of the randomized dataset, and this is likely due to our limited dataset.
 We have written a python script to scrape data from the website which has increased the size of our dataset greatly; however, we still do not have enough data to train a very large model that can fit the intracacies of this complicated problem well.
 For example, our neural network is only 4 layers with only 281 trainable parameters.
 When we made learning curves of networks with more trainable parameters, the overfitting got worse in our model.
 We added a dropout layer to our network to help us address the overfitting, but we were not able to generalize enough using regualrization to train a large fully-connected network on only 502 training datapoints.

+As shown in the results, performing PCA to reduce the dimensionality of our dataset before training a logistic regression model and neural network did not improve the accuracy.
+Principal Component Analysis enabled us to visualize the data which was helpful for understanding the grouping of our data in two dimensions.
+When the dimmensionality of the data was reduced, we most likely lost some information that related to the output of making the playoffs; therefore, it is understandable that the models performed worse when trained on the dimension-reduced data set.

+The Support Vector Machine algorithm consistently performs the best on our dataset.
+We used learning curves to tune the hyperparamter C in order to maximize the accuracy on the test set for this model.
+As C increases in size, the model forms a smaller margin.
+We plotted C values ranging from 0.0001 to 100 to find which range created the best model for our data set.
+Based on our learning curves, we concluded that the SVM model performs best when C = 0.5.

+### Conclusion

 ### References
   [1] https://www.pro-football-reference.com/ <br/>